brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-01.md

 handed a white lab coat and an identity badge by the receptionist.
 It
 read:

-Harry J. Potter
+Harry J. Potter \

-Research Assistant
+Research Assistant \
 Herpetology

 The very adult sounding title gave him a distinct thrill.
-The unfamiliar term 'herpetology' made him feel like an idiot.
+The unfamiliar term 'herpetology'[^42-1] made him feel like an idiot.

 They took the stairs to the fourth floor, Meldwich rambling distractedly and in no particular order about each floor, it's departments, Lanthrope